-- 1.9.10 If the Persons fail to reach agreement under paragraph 1.9.7, then the Persons with an application for that domain name must pay an annual application renewal fee. - 1.9.11 A Person's application for a domain name will automatically lapse where: - (a) the Person fails to pay the annual application renewal fee; or - (b) the Person no longer satisfies the eligibility and allocation criteria for the eligible licence or

-- (c) the Person is no longer eligible for a licence in the .au namespace. - 1.9.12 If there are no other Persons with eligible licences with Priority Status, then the remaining Person must apply to register the domain name within 30 calendar days of the last application being withdrawn or having lapsed. - 1.9.13 .au Domain Administration will publish on its website the annual application renewal fee.
+- 1.9.10 If the Persons fail to reach agreement under paragraph 1.9.7, then: - (a) the name will continue to be subject to a Priority Hold until the parties are able to reach agreement or the terms of Rule 1.9.11 apply; - (b) Persons with an application for that domain name must continue to pay an annual application renewal fee if they want to remain eligible for Priority Status for the relevant domain name; and - (c) nothing in the .auDA Priority Rules is intended to prevent the Persons from exercising any right they may have under the auDA Published Policies. - 1.9.11 A Person's application for Priority Status of a domain name in the .au namespace will automatically lapse where: - (a) the Person fails to pay the annual application renewal fee; or - (b) the Person no longer satisfies the eligibility and allocation criteria within the .auDA Published Policies for the Eligible licence or - (c) the Person is no longer eligible for a licence in the .au direct (within the meaning of Rule 2.4.3 of the .auDA Licensing Rules). - 1.9.12 If there are no other Persons with Eligible licences with Priority Status, then the remaining Person must apply to register the domain name within 30 calendar days of the last application being withdrawn or having lapsed. - 1.9.13 .au Domain Administration will publish on its website the annual application renewal fee.